The Tesla Model S propulsion battery pack is one of this centuries most innovative breakthroughs.

 As batteries age, they naturally lose capacity.
 This, in turn, gradually shortens driving range.
 LI-Ion batteries age with use, or age with time, even if not used.
 The number of charge cycles also affect battery life.

-Out of thousands of cells, occasionally one declines in performance, going resistive as it fails.
-Since the battery architecture is a combination of parallel and series connections, any cells in a "brick" of parallel connected cells, is affected by the one cell, pulling down the voltage.
+Out of thousands of cells, occasionally one declines in performance, going resistive as it fails, and becoming parasitic.
+Since the battery architecture is a combination of parallel and series connections, any cells in a "brick" of parallel connected cells, is affected by the one parasitic cell, pulling down the voltage.

 The Tesla drive train warranty, which includes the battery system, is warranted for 8 years, and battery pack replacement is free during the warranty period.
 Tesla does not repair main battery packs in the field or Service Centers.
 For out of warranty vehicles, a battery replacement is their only option, around $20K.

-At GMC, we are able to go inside the battery pack, repair what is wrong, isolate the declining cell(s), neutralize them, and restore full functionality for a fraction of replacing the entire main battery pack.
+At GMC, we are able to go inside the battery pack, repair what is wrong right down to component, or cell level.
+If the failure is cell related, we isolate the declining cell(s), neutralize them, and restore full functionality for a fraction of replacing the entire main battery pack.

 Battery Pack Pull and Enclosure Disassembly